mitas1/monastery-website/_posts/en/guests.md

 ---
 title: Receiving guests
+meta:
+    title: Receiving guests
-metaDescription: >-
+    description: >-
         The monastery welcomes those who desire to deepen their relationship with God, to participate in our liturgy, to talk or to rest in silence.
 With God´s help and through our benefactors we succeeded in finishing the guest house.
 The finished parts of the monastery are already open to welcome incoming visitors.
-preamble:
-    title: Receiving guests
-    text: >
+quote: >
     “Find your delight in the LORD who will give you your heart’s desire.
 Commit your way to the LORD; trust in him and he will act.”
 author: (Psalm 37:4-5)
-    img: /images/article02.jpg
+mainImage: /images/article02.jpg
 ---

 The modern world is afflicted by a lack of spiritual light; it is often deformed, unbalanced and